 • Instructor portfolio - Appendix B-9

 ☐ Evidence from section E

-☐ Professional growth plan [D1]
+□ Professional growth plan [D1]

 ☐ Results of professional learning [D1]

 • JCIMS

-☐ Training History
+□ Training History

-☐ Training Documents
+□ Training Documents

-Level of Performance Evident Notes

-Distinguished

-Instructors participate in a rigorous continuous program of professional learning that is aligned with the institution's purpose and direction.
-Professional development is based on an assessment of needs of the institution and each individual.
-The program is rigorously and systematically evaluated for effectiveness in improving instruction, student learning and the conditions that support learning.
+Level of Performance Evident Notes Instructors participate in a rigorous continuous program of professional learning aligned with the institution's purpose and direction.
+Professional development is based on an 0 assessment of needs of the institution and each individual.
+The program is rigorously and systematically evaluated for effectiveness in improving instruction, student learning and the conditions supporting learning.
+Instructors participate in a continuous program of professional learning aligned with the institution's purpose and direction.
+Professional development is based on an assessment of needs of the institution.
+The program is systematically evaluated for effectiveness in improving instruction, student learning and the conditions supporting learning.
 0

-Proficient 0

-Instructors participate in a continuous program of professional learning that is aligned with the institution's purpose and direction.
-Professional development is based on an assessment of needs of the institution.
-The program is systematically evaluated for effectiveness in improving instruction, student learning and the conditions that support learning.

-Level of Performance Evident Notes Instructors participate in some program of professional learning that is aligned with the institution's purpose and direction.
+Level of Performance Evident Notes Instructors participate in some program of professional learning aligned with the institution's purpose and direction.
 Professional development is based on the needs of the institution.
 The program is regularly evaluated for effectiveness.
 0 Needs Improvement Instructors rarely or never participate in professional learning.
 Professional development, when available, may or may not address the needs of the institution.
 If a program exists, it is rarely and/or randomly evaluated.
 0 Actions:

-Standards 4.6: Resources and Support Systems The institution has resources and provides services that support its purpose and direction to ensure success for all students.
+Standards 4.6: Resources and Support Systems

+The institution has resources and provides services that support its purpose and direction to ensure success for all students.
-Instructor Portfolio - Appendix B-9

-☐ Communications between instructor and HS indicating that the HS needs to provide

-equipment per contract (if needed).
+Instructor Portfolio - Appendix B-9 ☐ Communications between instructor and HS indicating the HS needs to provide equipment per contract (if needed).
 [F7]

-☐ List of support services available to students, evidence of identification of students
+List of support services available to students, evidence of identification of students for services.

-for services.
 [F10]

-• Battalion Staff Continuous Impr ovement Brief fing - A appendix B-1 ~ 00 ~
+Battalion Staff Continuous Improvement Briefing - Appendix B-1